-- O1 Maximise retail frontige in streets and lanes. - O2 Maximise pedestrian safety and amenity by minimising conflict between pedestrians and vehicles. - O3 Entrances to parking and servicing should not dominate the streetscape.
-The design, size and togation of access to parking and servicing areas are to be discrete. - O4 Incourage cooperative approaches to car parking provision to reduce the number of vehicle access and egress points. - Coordinate vehicular access with the provision of active frontages to lanes.
+- 01 Maximise retail frontage in streets and lanes. - 02 Maximise pedestrian safety and amenity by minimising conflict between pedestrians and vehicles - 03 Entran es o parking and servicing should not dominate the streetscape.
+The design, size and location of access to parking and servicing areas are to be discrete. - 04 Encourage cooperative approaches to car parking provision to reduce the number of vehicle access and egress points.
+300031005 er 202:

+Coordinate vehicular access with the provision of active frontages to lanes.

-- Vehicular access to a building is only permitted via a rear lane or rear right of way where possible. - C2 If loading facilities are provided they must be located in a rear lane or side street. - C3 Driveway widths should be kept to minimum dimensions.
+- C1 Vehicular access to a building is only permitted via a rear lane or rear right of way where possible. - C2 If loading facilities are provided they must be located in a rear lane or side street. - C3 Driveway widths should be kept to minimum dimensions.
 Driveway crossings should generally be 3m, however a maximum width of 6m may be considered depending on the site, the location of the access point, and the capacity of the car park.
 Wider driveways are permitted only when it is necessitated by compliance with Australian Standards. - C4 Driveways to car parking above, below and at the ground floor level should be designed with minimal visual impact on the street, and maximum pedestrian safety.
-Pedestrian access to the development should be separate and clearly defined. - C5 Garage doors should be set back from the building line. - C6 Access ways to car parking should not be located in direct proximity to doors or windows to habitable rooms. - C7 Devices such as car hoists and turntables may be incorporated to provide access to car parking above and below the ground floor. - Note: Driveways and kerb crossings must be sited to have minimum impact on the root zone of existing street trees, and be designed having legard to the Public Domain Improvements Plan (1999) and Streetscape Design Manual and advice from Council's Technical Services Division.
+Fedestrian access to the development should be separate and clearly defined. - C5 Garage doors should be set back from the building line. - C6 Access ways to car parking should not be located in direct proximity to doors or windows to habitable rooms. - C7 Devices such as car hoists and turntables may be incorporated to provide access to car parking above and below the ground floor. - Note: Driveways and kerb crossings must be sited to have minimum impact on the root zone of existing street trees, and be designed having regard to the Public Domain Improvements Plan (1999) and Streetscape Design Manual and advice from Council's Technical Services Division.